 Honorable mentions went to: Thomas Contreras of the Rugby School for his digital photo Trapped; Dawn Damiano of Wall High School for her pencil work Double Vision; Victoria Garcia of Red Bank Regional for her ebony pencil Cozy Living; Jillian Milne, who is homeschooled, for her Acrylic Wisdom & Hypnosis; and Caroline Weiner of Inspired Minds Fine Art School for her oil Tu Me Marques.

-Participation in the competition was free, and many students also attended two student art workshops that took place while their art was being judged by professional MonmouthCounty artists Patricia Hutchinson, Colleen Lineberry, and Bob Mataranglo.
+Participation in the competition was free, and many students also attended two student art workshops that took place while their art was being judged by professional MonmouthCounty artists Patricia Hutchinson, Colleen Lineberry online cash casino games, and Bob Mataranglo.
 These workshops included “Matting & Framing for the Best Presentation”, by Pen & Ink Artist Dave McGrath and “Calligraphy, The art of beautiful writing,” presented by Mychelle Kendrick, an award-winning artist and calligrapher and WallHigh School art teacher.

 The Monmouth Festival of the Arts is hosted by MonmouthReformTemple and is made possible, in part, by the Monmouth County Arts Council through funding from the Monmouth County Board of Chosen Freeholders, the County Historical Commission, and the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment of the Arts.

 MRT has been commended for its support of the arts and art education and is the winner of the Governor’s Award in Art Education.